 Transmission Control Protocol (TCP) is a core protocol of the Internet Protocol Suite that ensures reliable data transmission between devices on a network.

-TCP operates at the transport layer of the OSI model and establishes a connection-oriented communication channel, which allows for error checking and guarantees that data packets are delivered in the correct order.
+It operates at the transport layer of the OSI model and establishes a connection-oriented communication channel, ensuring error-free delivery of data packets in the correct order.

 User Datagram Protocol (UDP) is a communication protocol of the Internet Protocol Suite that facilitates fast and efficient data transmission between devices on a network.